thehardparts/thehardparts.github.io/content/posts/gcp.md

 Any form of infrastructure inside GCP projects is to be managed exclusively by terraform.
 For an overview of how we use terraform see the [relevant article]({{< ref "terraform.md" >}}))

-Within melexis we generally only use a small subset of the available services of GCP, this article aims to be a quick guideline on which services you will probably need to use and what for.
+Within Melexis we generally only use a small subset of the available services of GCP, this article aims to be a quick guideline on which services you will probably need to use and what for.
 However any other GCP service can also be considered for use in projects, if there is deemed to be a good enough use case for it.
 Nobody should be afraid of proposing the use of alternate services not mentioned in this document.

 {{< toc >}}